Understanding Which Businesses Thrive More With New Market Tax Credits Over State Incentives

 Capital-Intensive Businesses With Large Financing Needs

 Businesses requiring substantial capital investments—typically $5 million or more—often find NMTC financing more advantageous than state tax incentives.
 The NMTC program’s structure, delivering a 39% tax credit to investors through Community Development Entities (CDEs), enables these organizations to provide significant debt or equity capital to qualified active low-income community businesses (QALICBs).
-This capital deployment mechanism directly addresses financing gaps that businesses struggle to fill through conventional lending.
+This capital deployment mechanism directly addresses financing gaps that companies struggle to fill through conventional lending.

 Businesses in Economically Distressed Communities

-A grocery store locating in a food desert, a manufacturing facility creating jobs in a high-poverty urban neighborhood, or a healthcare clinic serving an economically distressed rural community all exemplify businesses whose location in low-income communities makes NMTC financing particularly valuable.
-State incentives may be available to these businesses, but they don’t specifically compensate for the location-based financing barriers that NMTC financing addresses.
+A grocery store located in a food desert, a manufacturing facility creating jobs in a high-poverty urban neighborhood, or a healthcare clinic serving an economically distressed rural community all exemplify businesses whose location makes NMTC financing particularly valuable.
+The program’s community impact focus means that CDEs prioritize businesses that generate substantial community benefits through job creation, essential service delivery, or neighborhood revitalization.

 Businesses With Limited State Tax Liability

 NMTC financing provides value regardless of the business’s own tax position because the tax credits flow to investors rather than the business itself.
 A startup manufacturer with minimal taxable income for several years can still benefit from NMTC financing through below-market interest rates or favorable loan terms, even though it couldn’t utilize state tax credits during those early years.
-This advantage makes NMTC financing particularly valuable for growth-stage businesses that need capital now but won’t generate significant tax liability until future years.

 Multi-State or Expanding Businesses

 National or regional CDEs with multi-state allocation authority can support portfolios of projects across their service areas, creating opportunities for businesses to access capital for expansion through an established CDE relationship rather than building new relationships with state agencies in each market.
-This consistency becomes particularly valuable for franchise businesses, chain retailers, or multi-site service providers pursuing systematic expansion strategies.

 Businesses in Industries Underserved by State Programs